oceanprotocol-archive/predict-eth/predict-eth1.md

 This quickstart describes a flow to predict future ETH price via a local AI model.

-It is used for the first [ETH Prediction Challenge](https://blog.oceanprotocol.com/ocean-protocol-announces-the-launch-of-the-eth-prediction-challenge-7b1f04cc820e), announced Oct 3, 2022.
+It is used for the first [ETH Prediction Challenge](https://blog.oceanprotocol.com/ocean-protocol-announces-the-launch-of-the-eth-prediction-challenge-7b1f04cc820e)

+- Kickoff: Oct 2, 2022
 - Submission deadline: Oct 16, 2022 at 23:59 UTC
 - Prediction at times: Oct 17, 2022 at 1:00 UTC, 2:00 UTC, ..., 23:00, 24:00.
 (24 predictions total).
+- Winners announced: within one week

 Here are the steps: